cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/docs/README.md

 ### Creating a ModelContext

-Each `Model` must exist in a `ModelContext`.
+Each `Model` instance must exist in a `ModelContext`.
 A `ModelContext` stores the access information of the graph database, the base namespace for graph IRIs (if applicable), and keeps track of instantiated `Model`s to crosslink them when loading from the database.
 A `ModelContext` may be a triple context or a quad context, the latter supporting named graphs.

 - `ModelContext(String targetResourceId[, int initialCapacity])`